sam-goodwin/eventual/website/docs/guide/cli.md

 ### `send-signal`

-The `send-signal` command allows you to send a signal to a running execution.
-The signal is a way for you to communicate with the execution and trigger certain actions or transitions in the workflow.

-You need to specify the signal to send using the `--signal` flag and the execution to send it to using the `--execution` flag.
-You can also provide an optional payload with the signal using the `--payload` flag and pass in a string containing a JSON object, the `--payloadFile` flag and pass in the path to a file containing the payload data, or via STDIN.
-Here's an example:
+To send a signal to a running execution, use the send-signal command and specify the signal to send using the `--signal` flag, and the execution to send it to using the `--execution` flag.
+You can also provide an optional payload with the signal with the `--payload` or `--payloadFile` flags, or by piping STDIN.

 Here are some examples of how to use the `send-signal` command: